Translate

 3.

-No. Purchase or rental of any tablet or digital hardware is not allowed under SRG FY2023.
-Additionally, the purchase of software is also not covered, but you may use the SRG award to access or subscribe to a database.
+No. The purchase or rental of a tablet or other digital hardware is not covered by SRG.
+The purchase of software is also not covered, but you may use the SRG award to access or subscribe to a database.

 4.